 The Andrew Brook Trail is beloved by many hikers as a sweet ascent along a babbling brook that you rock hop across as you climb through a beech, birch and maple forest.
 It climbs for two miles before reaching Lake Solitude, a pristine pond surrounded by conifers.
 It then continues to the White Ledges area on the way to Mt.
 Sunapee’s summit.

-Additionally, conserving this parcel will help protect water quality of Andrew Brook and feeder streams in the area, provide high-quality wildlife habitat and enlarge the surrounding block of conserved land including the Andrew Brook Forest and Sunapee and Pillsbury state parks.
+Additionally, conserving this parcel will help protect the water quality of Andrew Brook and feeder streams in the area, provide high-quality wildlife habitat and enlarge the surrounding block of conserved land, including the Andrew Brook Forest and Sunapee and Pillsbury state parks.

 “In 2006, the Forest Society led a campaign to purchase a conservation easement on 1,100 acres of land on the eastern slope of Mt.
 Sunapee,” states the Forest Society.
 “This easement protects the middle section of the Andrew Brook Trail and was a huge collaborative success celebrated by partners including the Newbury Conservation Commission, Highlanders, the Monadnock-Sunapee Greenway, Friends of Mt.
 Sunapee and the Sunapee-Ragged-Kearsarge Greenway.
 The trailhead, however, remained in private ownership and unprotected, and it has now been put up for sale.”